bastoica/wasabi/sosp24_ae_instructions.md

 ```
 Note that this command requires `sudo` privileges.

-To check the installation, users can verify the versions of Maven
+As a sanity check, users can verify the versions of Maven and Gradle by running
 ```bash
 mvn -v
 ```